Remains of missing Grays Harbor County girl recovered; case now a homicide investigation

-Baum, 10, disappeared at about 9:30 p.m. on June 26, 2009, while walking home from a friend’s house.
+Lindsey Baum, 10, disappeared at about 9:30 p.m. on June 26, 2009, while walking home from a friend’s house.
 Despite extensive searches for the missing girl in the hours and days after she vanished, no sign of Baum was ever found.

-Remains discovered by hunters in 2017 have been confirmed as those of Lindsey Baum, a 10-year-old girl who disappeared in Grays Harbor County in 2009.
+Remains discovered by hunters in September 2017 have been confirmed as those of Lindsey Baum, a 10-year-old Grays Harbor County girl who disappeared in 2009.

+“We’ve brought Lindsey home,” Grays Harbor County Sheriff Rick Scott said Thursday in making the announcement.

-The remains were found in 2017 by hunters in Eastern Washington, Grays Harbor County Sheriff Rick Scott said during a news conference Thursday.
+The remains were found in a remote area in Eastern Washington, although the exact location was not disclosed by Scott during a news conference.
+Local authorities turned the remains over to FBI for DNA analysis, but the analysis wasn’t done until recent weeks because the remains weren’t connected to a known criminal case, he said.

 Most Read Local Stories